emaphp/magento2-module-vuewidget/README.md

 cd Vue/Widget && npm install
 ```

-Do a first build.
-This will compile some generic components available on the `assets/` folder:
+Now do a first dev build.
+This will compile some generic components available on the `assets/` folder along with its dependencies:

 ```
-npm run build
+npm run dev
 ```

-Go back to the main application folder.
-Enable the module:
+Go back to the main application folder and enable the module:

 ```
 php bin/magento module:enable Vue_Widget --clear-static-content